Crows Nest store now open from Friday to Tuesday, in store specials!

 • World-wide shipping via DHL Express, 3 to 5 days.

 Completing the package is the latest dyed and stabilized blue curly maple handle, paired with an elegant stainless steel ferrule.
-This modern handle not only looks striking but also improves durability and balance, it is our interpretation of "the ocean", adding significant value.
-Overall, the Kaijin series is a perfect gateway into the world of carbon steel, blending performance, beauty, and practicality in one refined package.
+This modern handle not only looks striking but also improves durability and balance, it is our interpretation of "the ocean", adding significant value and complete the blade into one refined package.

 Pros Cons